 Tax season might not be most people’s favorite time of year, but it is something we must all go through.
-We know you might rather be doing a lot of other things right now than talk about tax deductions (yard work or laundry, for example), but we’re in this together and promise to make it as painless as possible!
+We know you might rather be doing a lot of other things right now than talk about tax deductions (yard work or laundry, for example).

-You may already be familiar with standard versus itemized deductions, but as we get ready to file tax returns for what can only be called an unprecedented year, it’s not a bad idea to review some tax basics.
+You may already be familiar with standard versus itemized deductions, but as we get ready to file tax returns, it’s not a bad idea to review some tax basics.

-Remember, tax deductions are claimed with the hope that they could save you money by decreasing your taxable income!
-So stick with us as we do a quick refresher and dive into the nitty gritty of standard and itemized tax deductions.
+Remember, tax deductions are claimed with the hope that they could save you money by decreasing your taxable income.
+Here's a quick refresher on the difference between standard and itemized tax deductions.

 Whether you file your taxes yourself every year or have an accountant do it, you’re probably familiar with the idea that your taxable income impacts how much tax you owe (you can learn more about tax brackets here).